Our daily timetable

 Chanting books are available in English or Thai.
 Evening chanting lasts around 45 minutes, then there is a 40 minute meditation, and a short talk by the monk.

-*** If you have specific diets such as nuts allergy or gluten or lactose free diets.
-Please make sure you prepare your self with food that safe for you for your duration of stays.
-The food that we serves at the monastery are vegetarian and most were donated to us from others.
-We cannot guarantee that the food will be safe for you all the time***
+Note on dietary restrictions: If you have specific diets such as nut allergy, gluten or lactose-free — please make sure you prepare yourself with food that is safe for you for your duration of stay.
+We cannot guarantee that all food served will be safe for specific allergies.